PilzDE/pilz_industrial_motion/pilz_robot_programming/Readme.rst

 The pilz_robot_programming package provides the user with an easy to use API to move a MoveIt! enabled robot.
-It's target is to execute standard industrial robot commands like :py:class:`.Ptp`, :py:class:`.Lin` and :py:class:`.Circ` using the ``pilz::CommandPlanner`` plugin for MoveIt!.
+It's target is to execute standard industrial robot commands like :py:class:`.Ptp`, :py:class:`.Lin` and :py:class:`.Circ` using the ``pilz_industrial_motion_planner::CommandPlanner`` plugin for MoveIt!.
 It also provides the user with the possibility to execute command sequences (called :py:class:`.Sequence`).
 On top of that, the robot movement can be paused, resumed and stopped.

 All examples are given for a PRBT robot but the API is general enough to be used with any robot that has a MoveIt! configuration, it merely requires the availability of the service ``/get_speed_override``